Team-Eeveesauce/tohru/README.md

 Shocking, I know.
 There's also the very short list of packages you need, which you can install with `pip3 install py-cord mysql-connector-python dotenv Pillow`

+Anyway, after you do that, you just need to copy `.env.template` to `.env` and look inside.
+You'll know what to do.

 I *THINK* that's all you need, but I probably missed something.

 ## FAQ